a8356555/ecommerce-data-batch-processing-pipeline/README.md

 ## Extra Features
 ### 1. Adding Extra Airflow Steps
 a.
-Install ElasticSearch on EMR
+Install ElasticSearch on EMR #TODO: modify terraform EMR
 b.
-Calculate recommendataion embedding of products using AWS EMR and save to EMR ES
+Calculate recommendataion embedding of products using AWS EMR and save to EMR ES #TODO: modify spark submit jar file
    * TODO: is there a way that EMR can save results to OpenSearch directly

 c. recommendation api query EMR ES
-d. (optional) use single store https://medium.com/@VeryFatBoy/using-singlestore-spark-and-alternating-least-squares-als-to-build-a-movie-recommender-system-6e74f4e5908d
+d. (optional) use singlestore https://medium.com/@VeryFatBoy/using-singlestore-spark-and-alternating-least-squares-als-to-build-a-movie-recommender-system-6e74f4e5908d

 ### 2. Recommendataion api serving
-* Build a real-time recommendation api using fastapi and elasticsearch
+* Build a real-time recommendation api using fastapi and elasticsearch or singlestore

 ### 3. Spark data skew analysis and optimization
 * TODO